Centering Circles

 Through somatic grounding, guided silence, and shared listening, we cultivate the kind of connection that helps us meet these times with compassion.

-Spring 2026 Circles — Registration Open
+Summer 2026 Circles — Registration Open

 Click each circle to read full details + register.